ericproffitt/TopicModelsVB.jl/README.md

 **Important.** Notice that we did not check the ELBO at all during training.
 While you may check the ELBO if you wish, it's recommended that you do so infrequently, as computing the ELBO is done entirely on the CPU.

-Here are the log scale benchmarks of the coordinate ascent algorithms for gpuLDA, gpuCTM, and gpuCTPF, compared against their CPU equivalents,
+Here are the log scale benchmarks of the coordinate ascent algorithms for the GPU models, compared against their CPU equivalents,

 ![GPU Benchmark](https://github.com/ericproffitt/TopicModelsVB.jl/blob/master/images/gpubar.png)

-As we can see, running a model on the GPU is significantly faster than running it on the CPU.
+As we can see, running your model on the GPU is significantly faster than running it on the CPU.

 Note that it's expected that your computer will lag when training on the GPU, since you're effectively siphoning off its rendering resources to fit your model.